khaldoun-xyz/standard/README.md

 We would like to ask you to adapt to our way.
 Feel free to propose changes that help us do more with less.

-First off, we like to be *cheap, impatient and long-term focused*.
+First off, we like to be *cheap*, *impatient* and *long-term focused*.
-So please, don't waste money, push us to get things done fast and make sure we have a plan.
+So please, make sure we have a plan, push us to get things done fast and don't waste money.

 - [extensive documentation](#extensive-documentation)
 - [weekly check-ins](#weekly-check-ins)